Ballyboden Wanderers GAA: History

+The development of a new clubhouse commenced in 1998, when then Minister Tom Kitt "turned the sod" in March 1998.
+This clubhouse was officially opened early in 1999.
+In 2006, Wanderers opened a new meeting room and a weights room on the premises.

-Jersey Colours
+Colours and crest

+Jerseys

-The club has a distinctive black jersey with a red band, black shorts and black socks with red and white trimmings.
+The club has a black jersey with a red band, black shorts and black socks with red and white trimmings.
 The club's alternative jersey is red with a black band.
 The club tracksuit is black with red and white trimmings.

-Club Crest
+Club crest

-The new crest features the Whitechurch Carnegie Library at Taylor's Lane.
-The Library was built in 1910 and has been synonymous with the club ever since.
-Generations of Wanderers players have assembled outside the library before matches, while the club committee has met there every Thursday for many years prior to the opening of our oun clubhouse.
-Many club social events including card-playing, Irish-dancing and quizzes have also been hosted there.
+The club's crest features the Whitechurch Carnegie Library at Taylor's Lane.
+The library was built in 1910.
+Generations of Wanderers players have assembled outside the library before matches, while the club committee has met there every Thursday for many years prior to the opening of the clubhouse.
+Club social events including card-playing, Irish-dancing and quizzes have also been hosted there.
 The Hell Fire Club at the summit of Mount Pelier is in the backdrop, while the blue coloured foreground symbolises the Owendoher and Little Dargle River which are boundaries of the Ballyboden parish.
-The triangular shape of the crest is significant as it symbolises a modern club built on strong foundations, embracing all sections of the local community and striving for the summit of Dublin Football.
-It mirrors the G.A.A.
-Coaching Emblem, which is considered a high priority in the club.
-And of course triangles are very prominent in the elevation of the Carnegie Library and the club's new social centre at Frank Kelly Park.
+The triangular shape of the crest symbolises a modern club built on strong foundations.
+It mirrors the G.A.A. coaching emblem, which is considered a high priority in the club.

+Location

-Catchment Area
+Catchment area

-The vast majority of the club's 600 members were born or reside in Ballyboden, which is a large parish at the foothills of the Dublin mountains.
-All of the club's juvenile players attend the local primary and secondary schools.
-While the club has concentrated mainly on the promotion of Gaelic football, with considerable success at juvenile level, members are also involved in many social and cultural activities, as the club has become a focal point for the community.
+The majority of the club's 600 members were born or reside in Ballyboden parish.
+The club's juvenile players attend the local primary and secondary schools.
+While the club has concentrated mainly on the promotion of Gaelic football, with some success at juvenile level, members are also involved in other social and cultural activities.

-Location and Buildings
+Grounds

 The club's headquarters are at Frank Kelly Park, Mount Venus Road, Rockbrook, Rathfarnham, Dublin 16.
 There are two playing pitches, a training ground, and a new 250 square metre clubhouse.
 The club also use pitches at Scoil Mhuire school, Ballyboden.